SIDN/entrada2/README.md

 - entrada-ns-server: Logical name of the name server (e.g. ns1.dns.nl)
 - entrada-ns-anycast-site: Anycast site of the name server (e.g. ams)

+Timestamps used in pcap files are assumed to be using timezone UTC.

 # Flushing output
 To prevent many small Parquet output files when the input stream contains many small pcap files, there exists a configuration option (`iceberg.parquet.min-records`, default 1000000) for setting the lower limit of the number